-If you're after self storage in Battersea then ABC Selfstore is just the place.
-We've been offering storage for the Battersea area from our Wandsworth store located on Garratt Lane in London SW18 for over 19 years.
+ABC Selfstore have been offering storage for the Battersea area from our Wandsworth store located on Garratt Lane in London SW18 for some 19 years.

 The district of Battersea in the London SW11 postcode is found on the river Thames' south bank, and cuts along the edge of Westminster before coming into contact with Wandsworth, forming a neat triangle of land.
 This area has been known since Anglo-Saxon times, when it was known as Badric's Island, or Badrice's ieg.
 From this came the medieval name of Patricesy, only later being known as Battersea.
 The land was originally an island, with the Anglo-Saxon and medieval settlers reclaiming most of the area from the river using culverts.
 This land has been built on for many centuries, and includes famous historical sites such as St Mary's Church, located where the original site once stood.